Essays and Societies

 “Pupils have excellent communication skills and are highly articulate speakers in a range of contexts.
 They value the numerous opportunities they have for speaking in public, in lessons, in the academic and scholars’ societies where they present papers, and in the range of competitions on offer including poetry speaking.”

 - ISI Inspection Report 2018

 Pupils are prepared with care for examinations and university, and are encouraged to develop independent thought and inquiring minds.

 In addition there is a programme of academic activities and events to stretch and widen the horizons of ambitious candidates and academic high-flyers.
 All enthusiasms are catered for by departmental societies, speakers and events.

 The Pelicans are the academic award holders in the Lower School.
 Meetings often include a discussion of various topics from beyond the curriculum, such as current-affairs, logical problems or ethical debates.
 Pelicans undertake an extended project annually, exploring a topic of personal intellectual interest, developing the skills of research, structuring an argument, and presentation of findings, on paper or orally.

 The Phoenix Society

-Meeting regularly, this interdisciplinary group offers individual pupils to present papers on subjects which interest them and take part in scholarly discussions on challenging and topical subjects.
+Meeting regularly, this interdisciplinary group offers individual pupils the chance to present papers on subjects which interest them, as well as to take part in scholarly discussions on challenging and topical subjects.

 The Adam Smith Society